myltik/azure-docs.ru-ru/articles/data-lake-analytics/data-lake-analytics-u-sql-get-started.md

                 Clicked int
         FROM "/Samples/Data/AdsLog.tsv"
         USING Extractors.Tsv();

     @join =
         SELECT a.Ad, s.Query, s.Start AS Date
         FROM @adlog AS a JOIN <insert your DB name>.dbo.SearchLog1 AS s ON a.UserId == s.UserId
         WHERE a.Clicked == 1;

     OUTPUT @join
         TO "/output/Searchlog-join.csv"
         USING Outputters.Csv();

-U-SQL поддерживает только синтаксис объединения, совместимый с ANSI: предикат Rowset1 JOIN Rowset2 ON. Старый синтаксис предиката FROM Rowset1, Rowset2 WHERE НЕ поддерживается. Предикат в JOIN должен являться объединением равенства, а не выражением. Чтобы использовать выражение, добавьте его в предыдущее предложение SELECT набора строк. Если требуется выполнить различные сравнения, его можно переместить в предложение WHERE.

-## Создание баз данных, возвращающих табличные значения функций, представлений и таблиц

-U-SQL позволяет использовать данные в контексте базы данных и схемы. Поэтому нет необходимости постоянно считывать или записывать файлы.

-Каждый сценарий U-SQL выполняется с помощью базы данных по умолчанию (master) и схемы по умолчанию (dbo) в качестве контекста по умолчанию. Можно создать собственную базу данных или схему. Чтобы изменить контекст, используйте предложение **USE**.

-### Создание возвращающих табличные значения функций

-В предыдущем сценарии U-SQL мы повторно использовали EXTRACT для чтения из того же исходного файла. Возвращающая табличные значения функция U-SQL позволяет инкапсулировать данные для повторного использования в будущем.

-Следующий сценарий создает возвращающую табличное значение функцию с именем *Searchlog()* в базе данных и схеме по умолчанию:
+U-SQL only supports the ANSI compliant join syntax: Rowset1 JOIN Rowset2 ON predicate.
+The old syntax of FROM Rowset1, Rowset2 WHERE predicate is NOT supported.
+The predicate in a JOIN has to be an equality join and no expression.
+If you want to use an expression, add it to a previous rowset's select clause.
+If you want to do a different comparison, you can move it into the WHERE clause.

+## <a name="create-databases,-table-valued-functions,-views,-and-tables"></a>Create databases, table-valued functions, views, and tables

+U-SQL allows you to use data in the context of a database and schema.
+So you don't have to always read from or write to files.

+Every U-SQL script runs with a default database (master) and default schema (DBO) as its default context.
+You can create your own database and/or schema.
+To change the context, use the **USE** statement to change the context.

+### <a name="create-a-table-valued-function-(tvf)"></a>Create a table-valued function (TVF)

+In the previous U-SQL script, you repeated using EXTRACT reading from the same source file.
+U-SQL table-valued function enables you to encapsulate the data for future reuse.

+The following script creates a TVF called *Searchlog()* in the default database and schema:

     DROP FUNCTION IF EXISTS Searchlog;

     CREATE FUNCTION Searchlog()
     RETURNS @searchlog TABLE
     (
                 UserId          int,